folone/soundcloud-challenge/README.md

 1. An algorithmic Scala solution.
 2. A map-reduce Haskell solution.
-3. A for-fun Prolog solution.
+3. A for-fun Prolog [semi-]solution.

 ## An algorithmic solution.